ChenyangQiQi/FateZero/README.md

 ## Style Editing Results with Stable Diffusion
+We show the difference of source prompt and target prompt in the box below each video.

 Note mp4 and gif files in this github page are compressed.
 Please check our [Project Page](https://fate-zero-edit.github.io/) for mp4 files of original video editing results.
 <table class="center">